google-deepmind/mujoco/doc/XMLreference.rst

    joint inertia in the model reference configuration.
 Note that the format is the same as the solref parameter of the constraint solver.

-.. _body-joint-limited:

-:at:`limited`: :at-val:`[false, true, auto], "auto"`
-   This attribute specifies if the joint has limits.
-It interacts with the range attribute below.
-If this attribute is "false", joint limits are disabled.
-If this attribute is "true", joint limits are enabled.
-If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, joint limits will be enabled if range is defined.

-.. _body-joint-actuatorfrclimited:

-:at:`actuatorfrclimited`: :at-val:`[false, true, auto], "auto"`
-   This attribute specifies whether actuator forces acting on the joint should be clamped.
-See :ref:`CForceRange` for details.
-It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| This attribute interacts with the actuatorfrcrange attribute below.
-If this attribute is "false", actuator force clamping is disabled.
-If it is "true", actuator force clamping is enabled.
-If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, actuator force clamping will be enabled if actuatorfrcrange is defined.

 .. _body-joint-solreflimit:

 .. _body-joint-solimplimit: